 The subtraction of one even number from another even number results in an even number.
 Therefore the theorem that, the number of vertices of odd degree in a graph is always even, holds true.

-Two graphs GG and GG' are said to be isomorphic if there is one-to-one correspondence between their vertices and their edges such that incidence relationship is maintained.
+Two graphs and are said to be isomorphic if there is one-to-one correspondence between their vertices and their edges such that incidence relationship is maintained.

 Thus for two isomorphic graph, it must have:

-In the following examples, G1G_1 and G2G_2 are isomorphic graphs:
+In the following examples, and are isomorphic graphs:

 Considering two graphs: